 Top Things to Do

-- The Grand Palace and Wat Po - The palace was built over the course of 3 years at the end of the 18th century by King Rama I and is the official residence of the current monarchy (though he doesn’t live there any more, it is just used for ceremonies).
-This is also where you will see the temple of Wat Pra Kaeo housing the 15th century Emerald Buddha whose robes are rotated three times a year by no less than the Thailand’s king himself.
+- The Grand Palace and Wat Po - The palace was built over the course of three years at the end of the 18th century by King Rama I, and is the official residence of the current monarch (though he doesn’t live there any more, it is just used for ceremonies).
+This is also where you will see the temple of Wat Pra Kaeo, which houses the 15th century Emerald Buddha whose robes are rotated three times a year by no less than Thailand’s king himself.
 Moreover, you’ll find Wat Po to have the famous golden reclining Buddha statue.

 - The Royal Elephant Museum - Elephants have long played a significant role in the lives of the Thai people.
-The museum is located within the Parliament compound is a video and artifact testament to the value of the largest land animal and to the beliefs surrounding its participation in religious ceremonies.
-It is open to the public every day from 8:30 to 4:30.
+The museum is located within the parliament compound and is a visual testament to the value of the largest land animal and to the beliefs surrounding its participation in religious ceremonies.
+The museum is open to the public every day from 8:30 to 4:30.

 - Visit the Weekend Market – The weekend market is an ideal place to buy anything and everything.
-This football stadium sized market place offers the best place to get gifts, knock offs, barter, or have some good food.
+This football-stadium sized market place offers the best place to get gifts, find knock-offs, barter, or have some good food.
 Definitely come here.

 - Temple Hop – Bangkok is full of history, temples, and Thai ruins.
-There’s about 10 main temples in the city and you can easily just hire a guy to take you to all of them today.
+There’s about 10 main temples in the city and you can easily just hire a guy to take you to all of them in one day.
 They are all have different architecture and layouts.
-It will take about 5 hours to see them all.
+It will take about five hours to see them all.

 - Hang out on Khao’s San Road - Khao San Road is the infamous backpacker/tourist street in Bangkok.
-All travel roads lead in and out of there.
+All travel roads lead in and out of here.
 However, it is more than just a transit hub for travelers.
-Here you can find nightlife, great food, tons of people watching, and activity all day and all night.
+Here, you can find nightlife, great food, tons of people watching, and activity all day and all night.
+Here’s a video:

-- Go Shopping - Bangkok has so many malls that in the center alone, I can count 12 in a 4 block radius.
-There is every thing you could ever need here in Bangkok and a great prices.
+- Go Shopping - Bangkok has so many malls that in the center alone, I can count 12 in a four-block radius.
+Bangkok has everything you could ever need, and at great prices.
 Make sure you check out Siam Paragon (for designer clothes), Pantip (for cheap electronics) and MBK (for cheap knockoffs).

 - See Jim Thompson’s House - Jim Thompson was a silk merchant who disappeared under very mysterious circumstances back in the 1950s.
 His house across from MBK is a traditional teak style house and very informative about life in Thailand.
 Proceeds from the entrance fee go to help orphaned children.